jarviscodes/fiddup/README.md

 Outputs the original filename, the compared filename, and similarity.
 Only outputs above a specified similarity are stored.

+Fiddup is non-destructive.
+It will report similarities and duplicates, but it will not remove them.

 ## Installation

 ### From PyPi